merthsoft/minesweeper-84-ce/readme.txt

 Thanks to Tari for all his programming help.
 I'm bad at C, and he is significantly better :)

+Andrew Milne created the art assets, and Kerm modified some sprites to make them look a little better on-screen.

 Revision History:

 v0.91 2016.04.02 - Beta Release
                    Fixed helptext issues
                    New 2 and 3 sprites from kerm

 v0.9  2016.04.02 - Beta Release